 3. The maximum amount that the Judicial Council may pay Contractor under this Agreement is TBD (the “Maximum Amount”).

 4. This Agreement incorporates and the parties agree to i) the attached provisions labeled “Services—Short Form Agreement Terms” ii) the attached provisions labeled “Services—Short Form Agreement Terms, Attachment 1”; and iii) the attached JBCL Appendix.
 This Agreement represents the parties’ entire understanding regarding its subject matter.
-This Agreement incorporates the terms and conditions set forth in the appendix entitled “JBCL Appendix” attached to this Agreement.
-If there is any conflict between a provision in the appendix and any other provision of this Agreement, the provision contained in the appendix prevails.
+This Agreement incorporates the terms and conditions set forth in the Appendix entitled “JBCL Appendix” attached to this Agreement.
+If there is any conflict between a provision in the Appendix and any other provision of this Agreement, the provision contained in the appendix prevails.

 5. Contractor will perform the following services (the “Services”), and deliver the following work product (the “Work Product”):